be informed – Easily Find and Understand Processes

 All those involved in a process can open each job.
 This means you can always access the current process status in real time.
 You can use the activity stream to easily trace what activities have already been carried out, e.g. who started/closed which task.
 Anyone can ask questions directly at the activity stream so that communication is kept to one area and not spread out over various channels.
 This kind of precise form of logging similar to chat forums allows all those involved in a process to collaborate and communicate smoothly.
 This is especially great for processes which are carried out across various departments.
 Once a step is completed, the Job is then passed on to the next person in charge, ensuring that the process can continue right the way through to its completion.

 Each Job is a reliable source of important data about your current processes.
 You can view all this information in the form of analytics in the Dashboard.
 Various lists, figures and graphics are shown for each process, giving you a compact insight into which Jobs and how many are currently running, those which have been completed within/after their deadline and those which have been aborted.
 You can use the actual process times for Jobs to determine whether your process flows are running smoothly.
 This is particularly advantageous for regularly recurring processes.
 Transparency of your running processes allows you to get a realistic picture of your process management.
 This means you can better identify your weak spots and fix them.
 Job analytics is both objective and the ideal basis for continuously improving your processes.

 Numerous Additional Features

-Notifications always keep you up-to-date with your processes.
-This information always keeps you up-to-date with new changes that are relevant to you.
+Notifications keep you informed about your processes and tasks in Bpanda.
+Notifications and e-mails always keep you up-to-date with new changes that are relevant to you.

 The process map is used as a graphical entry point into the process landscape.
 It gives you an overview of which processes are running in the company and can also be used as a navigation help.

 You can use the search feature to quickly and easily search the process space.
 The search already starts suggesting search words as soon as you start typing.
-You can then filter the results.
+You can also filter the results.